pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 # Query Examples

 We've seen several simple <code>SELECT</code>/<code>FROM</code>/<code>WHERE</code> queries above, so I won't belabour the basics.
-Below demonstrates various forms of aggregation, using the amount field of the payments table.
+Below demonstrates various forms of aggregation, using the <code>amount</code> field of the payments table.
 We need to provide an alias for the aggregated fields, which is the name by which it will appear in the output (even if we are using the same name as the field).

 ```sql
 %%sql